victor-cortez/Heimdall_Alpha/README.md

 More about the UCA's (Portuguese) : http://www.cceinfo.com.br/uca/ (Hardware information)| https://blog.ufba.br/ucabahia/nosso-blog/

+There is some sample data i stored in .txt and in excel sheet if you want to take a look.

 Also check the ploxys directory for more information about the base-task of this implementation.